 3.6.1 Initial Notification.

-Transmission Provider must notify Affected System Operator of a potential Affected System impact caused by an Interconnection Request within ten (10) Business Days of the completion of the DISIS Provided, however, the Affected System Operator is either Midcontinent Independent System Operator, Inc. (“MISO”) or Associated Electric Cooperative, Inc. (“AECI”) the initial notification requirements set forth in the applicable Joint Operating Agreement between Transmission Provider and MISO or AECI applies.
+Transmission Provider must notify Affected System Operator of a potential Affected System impact caused by an Interconnection Request within ten (10) Business Days of the completion of the DISIS or Priority System Impact Study, as applicable.
+Provided, however, the Affected System Operator is either Midcontinent Independent System Operator, Inc. (“MISO”) or Associated Electric Cooperative, Inc. (“AECI”) the initial notification requirements set forth in the applicable Joint Operating Agreement between Transmission Provider and MISO or AECI applies.

 At the time of initial notification, Transmission Provider must provide Interconnection Customer with a list of potential Affected Systems, along with relevant contact information.

-3.6.2 Notification of DISIS Restudy.
+3.6.2 Notification of DISIS Restudy or PSIS Restudy.

-Transmission Provider must notify Affected System Operator of a DISIS Restudy concurrently with its notification of such DISIS Restudy to Interconnection Customers.
+Transmission Provider must notify Affected System Operator of a DISIS Restudy or PSIS Restudy concurrently with its notification of such Restudy to Interconnection Customers.

-3.6.3 Notification of DISIS Restudy Completion.
+3.6.3 Notification of DISIS Restudy or PSIS Restudy Completion.

-Upon the completion of Transmission Provider’s DISIS Restudy, Transmission Provider will notify Affected System Operator of a potential Affected System impact caused by an Interconnection Request within ten (10) Business Days of the completion of the DISIS Restudy, regardless of whether that potential Affected System impact was previously identified.
-At the time of the notification of the completion of the DISIS Restudy to the Affected System Operator, Transmission Provider must provide Interconnection Customer with a list of potential Affected System Operators, along with relevant contact information.
+Upon the completion of Transmission Provider’s DISIS Restudy or PSIS Restudy, Transmission Provider will notify Affected System Operator of a potential Affected System impact caused by an Interconnection Request within ten (10) Business Days of the completion of the DISIS Restudy or PSIS Restudy, regardless of whether that potential Affected System impact was previously identified.
+At the time of the notification of the completion of the DISIS Restudy or PSIS Restudy to the Affected System Operator, Transmission Provider must provide Interconnection Customer with a list of potential Affected System Operators, along with relevant contact information.

 3.6.4 JTIQ Provisions